ibm-cloud-docs/dl/faqs.md

 The fees for {{site.data.keyword.dl_short}} cover the cost of service termination on the {{site.data.keyword.cloud_notm}} infrastructure.

 Infrastructure services are billed in advance and begin upon acceptance of a client’s order.
-However, due to the nature of {{site.data.keyword.dl_full_notm}}, the {{site.data.keyword.dl_short}} service billing begins when a BGP session is established with {{site.data.keyword.cloud_notm}}, or 30 days after the service key is provided to the client.
+However, due to the nature of {{site.data.keyword.dl_full_notm}}, the {{site.data.keyword.dl_short}} service billing begins when a BGP session is established with {{site.data.keyword.cloud_notm}}, or 30 days after the order is submitted.

 Billing stops after (1) you request a circuit to be deleted, and (2) the provider has de-provisioned the circuit.